-\ All water's edge properties have an Open Space Designation.
-See Estuary Policy Plan Figures II-3 and II-4 and policies.
+^{}All water's edge properties that have an Open Space Designation.
+See Estuary Policy Plan Figures II - 3 and II - 4 and policies.

-\\There are no best fit zones for the Residential Mixed Use Estuary Policy Plan classification.
+^{}There are no best fit zones for the Residential Mixed Use Estuary Policy Plan or Planned Waterfront Development 1 classifications.
 The HBX-3 zoning designation has been adopted by the City Council to implement the Residential Mixed Use Estuary Plan classification.
+These classifications have been implemented by new zoning designations.